gbv/daia/daia.md

 The DAIA data model basically consists of abstract [documents], concrete holdings of documents ([items]), and document [services], with an availability status.
 The data model is encoded in JSON as [DAIA Response].
+Additional [Integrity rules] ensure that a DAIA Response and parts of it can also be mapped to other data formats such as RDF.

 ## Simple data types